nyu-database-design/flask-mongodb-web-app/README.md

 1. clone this repository with `git clone url-to-this-repository`.
 1. navigate into the directory that was created by the clone operation.
 1. copy the file named `env.example` into a new file named `.env` (using `cp env.example .env`).
-1. Edit the file using `emacs .env`, and enter your own MongoDB database connection credentials into that file where indicated.
+1. edit the `.env` file using `emacs .env`, and enter your own MongoDB database connection credentials into that file where indicated.
 Save the changes within emacs by typing `Control-x` then `Control-s`.
 Exit emacs by typing, `Control-x` then `Control-c`.
 1. Make the files named `flask.cgi` executable by all with the command, `chmod a+x flask.cgi`.
 1. Your app should now be live at https://i6.cims.nyu.edu/~$USER/$flask-app-directory/flask.cgi, where `$USER` is replaced with your own **i6** username and `$flask-app-directory` is replaced with the name of the sub-directory within `public_html` where your flask app code resides.